ScriptureExamined/NovawrightStudios/_posts/2025-08-03-dungeon-quest.md

 Dungeon Quest is a game where your **brain and your reflexes** are put to the test.

-Inspired by the hypnotic movement of the Windows 95 Maze screensaver, this is more than a trip down memory lane—it’s a full-blown puzzle dungeon crawler with Sokoban-style mechanics reimagined for modern players.
+Inspired by the hypnotic movement of the Windows 95 Maze screensaver, this is more than a trip down memory lane, it’s a full-blown puzzle dungeon crawler with Sokoban-style mechanics reimagined for modern players.

 ---